-Although pursuing sales leads is essential in any savvy marketing strategy, not all new customers come from actively seeking leads.
+Although pursuing sales leads is essential to any savvy marketing strategy, not all new customers are the result of active lead seeking.
 In some cases, a compelling lead capture form smartly placed on your company’s website does much of the work for you.
 Lead capture forms are a powerful tool for generating leads.
-Below, we'll explain these forms and how your company should use them.
+We’ll explain these forms and how your company should use them.

 Lead capture forms are important for businesses of all varieties because they help to generate leads and move these leads along the sales funnel.
 Crucially, they do so in a nonaggressive manner.
 If someone is willing to give you their information in exchange for content, they’re likely already interested in what your company does.
 As such, this person is a natural and obvious sales lead, even if they didn’t initially come to your website to make a purchase.
 With this person’s information in hand, you can begin a conversation that could ultimately lead to a sale.

 A lead capture form needs to immediately draw visitors’ attention to capture leads.
 It should briefly inform the visitor of what they’ll receive for filling out the form.
 Given these requirements, you should include these elements in your lead capture form: